Brian C. Buescher: Federal judicial service

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
-On January 23, 2019, President Trump announced his intent to renominate Buescher for a federal judgeship.
+On January 23, 2019, Trump announced his intent to renominate Buescher for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
 On July 24, 2019, the Senate invoked cloture on his nomination by a 52–39 vote.
 Later that day, his nomination was confirmed by a 51–40 vote.
 He received his judicial commission on August 6, 2019.

+During his time on the bench, Judge Buescher has been appointed by the Chief Justice as one of fourteen federal judges on the Judicial Conference of the United States Committee on Information Technology.
+Judge Buescher has also been appointed to serve on the Federal Courts Online System for Clerkship Application and Review (OSCAR) Working Group, and the Information Technology Security Awareness Working Group.
+In the District of Nebraska, Judge Buescher has served many roles, including judicial liaison to the District of Nebraska Federal Practice Committee.
+Judge Buescher has also served as adjunct professor of law for Creighton University School of Law, teaching Federal Courts and Agricultural Law.